 Tenure protects scholars and teachers from adverse actions by those who disagree with their findings and teachings; tenure also provides faculty with the long-term security which is vital if they are to undertake high potential, lengthy, risky research; thus, it discourages intellectual censorship and encourages the search for truth, thereby benefiting society at large.
 However, regular review of all faculty, including those with tenure, is fundamental to the advancement of the University.
 This document describes procedures for review of tenured faculty.

-Nothing in this policy memorandum shall be interpreted or applied to infringe on tenure, academic freedom, due process, or other protected rights, nor to require faculty to reestablish their credentials for tenure.
+Nothing in this policy shall infringe on tenure, academic freedom, due process, or other protected rights, or require faculty to reestablish their credentials for tenure.

 - Faculty Categories